BIT & Corporate Social Responsibility

 BIT invests a lot in energy saving.
-All of BIT's datacenters run on green energy, generated from hydropower.
+All of BIT's data centers run on green energy, generated from wind.
+With 100% Dutch wind from Dutch windmills (click here to view the green energy certificate 2020, 2021 and 2022).
 This renewable energy source has no CO2 side product.
 Power consumption is taken into account when purchasing equipment.
 This goes for our own equipment as well as in the recommendations we make to our clients.

-The air-conditioning in our datacenters uses the outside air and water to keep the temperatures down.
-By using closed cold corridors, the cooled air is used efficiently.
+The air-conditioning in our data centers uses the outside air and water to keep the temperatures down.
+The residual heat from the data centers is heated in the adjacent BIT-MeetMe visitor center.
+And by using closed cold corridors, the cooled air is handled efficiently.

 Fairtrade stands for fair products and ensures that farmers in developing countries get a fair price for their products and get to work in decent conditions.
 BIT does the same.
 They value fair prices and sustainable production methods.
 That's why, for lunch, we choose organic products with a Fairtrade trademark to support local community initiatives like Ede Fairtrade.